MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     - A *filter* based on a facet value for the **metadata_author** field.
 This demonstrates how you can use *facetable* fields to return a list of *facets* - fields with a small set of discrete values that can displayed as potential filter values in the user interface.
     - The ability to *order* the results based on a specified field and sort direction (ascending or descending).
 The default order is based on *relevancy*, which is calculated as a **search.score()** value based on a *scoring profile* that evaluates the frequency and importance of search terms in the index fields.
 6. Select the **Reviewer** filter and the **Positive to negative** sort option, and then select **Refine Results**.
-7. Observe that the results are filtered to include only reviews, and sorted into descending order of sentiment.
+7. Observe that the results are filtered to include only reviews, and sorted based on the sentiment label.
 8. In the **Search** box, enter a new search for **quiet hotel in New York** and review the results.
 9. Try the following search terms:
     - **Tower of London** (observe that this term is identified as a *key phrase* in some documents).